-- 58. People who are or may be vulnerable include: - The frail and elderly. - Refugees. - An adult who has suffered bereavement, marriage or relationship breakdown or other adversity which puts them in particular need of pastoral support. - A person who has an intellectual disability, mental illness or an impairment that makes it difficult for them to protect themselves from abuse or exploitation. - A person under the effects of drugs or alcohol. - A person for whom English is not their first language. - A person who is seeking assistance. - 59.
-In this document a person who is likely to be vulnerable is described as "a vulnerable person". - 60.
-Someone who has contact with a person who is or may be vulnerable is called "a carer ".
+- 58. People who are or may be at risk include: - The frail and elderly - Refugees - An adult who has suffered bereavement, marriage or relationship breakdown or other adversity which puts them in particular need of pastoral support - A person who has an intellectual disability, mental illness or an impairment that makes it difficult for them to protect themselves from abuse or exploitation - A person under the effects of drugs or alcohol - A person for whom English is not their first language - A person who is seeking assistance. - 59.
+In this document a person who is likely to be at risk is described as an "adult at risk". - 60.
+Someone who has contact with a person who is or may be at risk is called "a carer ".
 A carer could be an employee, parishioner, visitor, volunteer, contractor, religious brother or sister or a member of the clergy.

-- 61. Money and gifts - A carer should never accept money or expensive gifts from a vulnerable person. - Small inexpensive gifts are acceptable as a token of appreciation especially on special occasions such as birthdays or at Christmas.
+- 61. Money and gifts - A carer should never accept money or expensive gifts from an at risk person - Small inexpensive gifts are acceptable as a token of appreciation especially on special occasions such as birthdays or at Christmas

-- Under no circumstances should workers or their family or friends borrow money from a person in their care. - Workers should not lend money to a vulnerable person.
+- Under no circumstances should workers or their family or friends borrow money from a person in their care - Workers should not lend money to an at risk person.